A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

 \subsection{Ocean engineering and timelines}

 It is not a trivial task to construct and operate such a giant array of precision detectors in a highly dynamic water body.
 Each string is mounted to the seafloor and raised by a buoy tied to the other end.
-Delicate efforts are required to achieve the correct buoyancy and cable strength, accounting for possible extreme conditions such as benthic storms in the abyss.
-We carried out the first batch of small-scale tests of the array-current response, using $1:250$ scale string toy models in a ship towing tank\footnote{https://oe.sjtu.edu.cn/EN/} located on the campus of Shanghai Jiao Tong University.
-No significant horizontal displacement of strings was observed at a current of $<10~\mathrm{cm/s}$.
+Care should be taken to achieve the correct buoyancy and cable strength, accounting for possible extreme conditions such as benthic storms in the abyss.
+We carried out the first batch of small-scale tests of the array-current response, using $1:25$ scale string toy models in a ship towing tank (\url{https://oe.sjtu.edu.cn/EN/}) located on the campus of Shanghai Jiao Tong University (Supplementary Video 1).
+For current speeds at $10~\mathrm{cm/s}$, horizontal string displacements were found to be less than $30~\mathrm{cm}$.
 More dedicated testing will be employed to guide the mechanical design of the strings.
 Modules monitoring the sea currents will be installed among the telescope array to track the instantaneous dynamics of the environment, ensuring smooth operation.
-In order to issue accurate real-time neutrino alerts, fast calibrations systems e.g. cameras, will be needed.
-These guarantee precise angular reconstruction as the detector's environment changes.
-A pilot project with three strings installed in the selected site for a technology demonstration is scheduled for $\sim$ 2026.
-Construction of the full array can begin following a successful demonstration, commencing measurements in its partially built configuration.
-The full telescope is envisioned to become live in early 2030.